 By 1935, Hamilton had fewer grades of movements than they did in 1915.
 This consolidation was due to Hamilton’s concentration on style changes and model introduction taking precedence to the need for various movement grades.
 Prior to 1915, the distinguishing features of the grades were the quality of materials, their finish, the number of the jewels and whether or not the wheels were gold or brass, and so on.
 Compared to 1935 when the consumer was more interested in the various styles and dials with emphasis on beauty.

 Hamilton employed a “Director of Styling” who devoted his entire time the designing of new styles of cases, dials and attachments.
 Each watch consisted of approximately 150 parts and required close to 1,100 direct labor operations and on average, required eight to eleven months to complete.
 The material cost, with the exception of the case, was the smallest part of the cost.
 For every $1.00 spent on the cost of the movement, 15 cents represents the material with the greatest cost being the jewels.
 In 1935, the jewels, mainsprings, hairsprings and hands were imported from Switzerland.
-Labor was by far, the largest element of cost.
-45 cents of every dollar spent was attributed to labor representing the largest single cost.
+Labor was by far, the largest element of cost – 45 cents of every dollar spent was attributed to labor representing the largest single cost.
 The 35 cents remaining is attributed to overhead cost such as indirect labor, factory supplies and engineering.

 Hamilton never departed from the solid fundamentals of the distribution policy which was conceived early in the Company’s story.
-However, changing market conditions in the late twenties and early thirties brought about a revision in operating methods – a “streamlining” of the Company’s traditional policy of selling through wholesalers.
-The Depression years of the early thirties brought to an acute stage many of the merchandizing evils which slowly had been developing sine the first World War.
+However, changing market conditions in the late twenties and early thirties brought about a revision in operating methods – a “streamlining” of the company’s traditional policy of selling through wholesalers.
+The Great Depression years of the early thirties brought to an acute stage many of the merchandising evils which slowly had been developing sine the first World War.
 The jewelry trade was particularly hard hit.
 As the luxury market shrunk, wholesale jewelers and retail jewelers alike were driven to all manner of sales expedients in a desperate effort to avoid business collapse.
 Policies were thrown out the window.
-No merchandizing tactics were too unethical as long as a sale was made.
+No merchandising tactics were too unethical as long as a sale was made.

 Hamilton has always been on the forefront of horological innovation.
 The Elinvar hairspring was patented in 1931 and used in all movements thereafter.
 The name Elinvar was derived from the term “Elasticity Invariable” and was the first alloy to resist the changes in elasticity that occur with changes in temperature.

 In January 1957, Hamilton introduced the world’s first electric wristwatch, a breakthrough for the industry and the first basic change in portable timekeeping since the early 16th century.
 Powered by a tiny 12-Volt battery guaranteed to run the watch more than a year, the new watch completely eliminated the need for a mainspring.
 The electric current necessary to operate one 100-watt bulb for one minute could run an electric watch for 20 years.
-The Hamilton Electrics featured not only a revolutionary movement design, but also were known for their avant garde styling, making them among the most collectible watches today.
+The Hamilton Electrics featured not only a revolutionary movement design, but also were known for their avant-garde styling, making them among the most collectible watches today.

 Hamilton continued to produce some of the finest American watches until 1969.
 They truly represent the pinnacle of American watchmaking.
 Watches bearing the Hamilton name can still be found today, but the brand is now owned by the Swatch Group, one of the large Swiss watch conglomerates.